Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   1. Open the login page on a mobile device or use browser developer tools to simulate a mobile device.
   2. Enter valid credentials.
   3. Click the "Login" button.
--**Expected Result**: The login page is displayed correctly, and the user can log in without issues.
+- **Expected Result**: The login page is displayed correctly, and the user can log in without issues.